clararajadel/jupyter-datacube-docker-singularity/README.md

 singularity build eodc-jupyter.simg docker://localhost:5201/eodc-jupyter:1.0
 singularity exec -B /eodc:/eodc eodc-jupyter.simg  /app/scripts/entrypoint.sh
 ```
+I can not push the .simg image because I cannot instal git-lfs (I can not use sudo)
 -  **Access your jupyter notebooks** at your browser at url: localhost:5200

 # Save new notebooks